wasabigeek/blog/content/blog/zettelkasten-and-how-to-take-smart-notes/index.md

 > There is one reliable sign if you managed to structure your workflow according to the fact that writing is not a linear process, but a circular one: the problem of finding a topic is replaced by the problem of having too many topics to write about.

 How can our notes achieve this?
 I like to think of it as building an "idea bank" 🏦, where notes are already processed, potential ideas for future writing.
 They should also be connected to other relevant notes - this allows us to follow the chain of notes to find related ideas (I like to imagine this as creating literal "trains of thought" 🚂).
-I've done my best to summarise the process below.

-(Important: The process, while a little abstract, is surprisingly simple.
-The catch is it depends a lot on you actually processing what you read e.g. rephrasing to develop understanding, connecting the ideas to existing ideas.)
+I've attempted to summarise the process below.
+Important: The process, while a little abstract, is surprisingly simple.
+The catch is it depends a lot on you actually processing what you read e.g. rephrasing to develop understanding, connecting the ideas to existing ideas.

 ## Summarising Zettelkasten
 "Zettelkasten" means "slip-box" in German.
 This is in reference to the physical approach of writing on index cards and filing them in a box.
 Despite the physical roots, it's still very applicable in today's digital environment, and can be summarised as follows: